-The RtI Handbook introduces theory and underlying philosophy.
-It further provides a guide to laying the foundations for implementing and sustaining RtI successfully using the three tiers and then developing the necessary supports for successful problem solving.
-Embedded in the chapters are “Lessons Learned” sections to help connect the theory presented to real-life examples of successes (and missteps to avoid).
+The RtI Handbook covers basic theory and underlying philosophies.
+It further provides a guide for how to lay the correct foundations for implementing and sustaining RtI successfully.
+This system hinges on the use of the three tiers and the development of the necessary supports for successful problem solving.
+Embedded in the chapters are “Lessons Learned” sections to help connect RtI theory to real-life examples of successes (and missteps to avoid).